zubinchopra/portaldocs/portal-sdk/generated/top-extensions-forms.md

   * Persist unsaved changes from the form to the cloud
   * Simplify merging changes from the server into the current edit

 In some instances, development approaches that do not use `editScopes` are preferred.
-For more information about forms without editScopes, see  [portalfx-editscopeless-forms.md](portalfx-editscopeless-forms.md) and [portalfx-controls-dropdown.md#migration-to the-new-dropdown](portalfx-controls-dropdown.md#migration-to the-new-dropdown).
+For more information about forms without editScopes, see  [portalfx-editscopeless-forms.md](portalfx-editscopeless-forms.md) and [portalfx-controls-dropdown.md#migration-to the-new-dropdown.md](portalfx-controls-dropdown.md#migration-to the-new-dropdown.md).

 In this discussion, `<dir>` is the `SamplesExtension\Extension\` directory and  `<dirParent>` is the `SamplesExtension\` directory.
 Links to the Dogfood environment are working copies of the samples that were made available with the SDK.